Romee Strijd Flaunts Cleavage In Pink Top On Instagram

 “I like to stay healthy and physically and mentally balanced all year long.
 But of course, at the moment of a VS show or a big bikini shoot, I like to look my best by watching my food a little bit more carefully, choosing the healthy options and waiting to have my cheat meals after the show is finished.”

-“YouTube is a great platform to connect more with your following by showing more of the behind the scenes on-goings of being a model.
+“YouTube is a great platform to connect more with your following by showing more of the behind-the-scenes goings-on of being a model.
 The travelling, workouts, what I eat…” she added, describing why she launched her own channel.

 And Strijd’s fans are likely glad that she has a YouTube channel, considering Instagram is so photo-heavy that words or videos can get lost in the shuffle.
-And it makes sense for a model like Strijd with such a large fan base to start a channel.
-With over 5.5 million Instagram followers, there’s plenty of fans that want to learn more about Romee.
+And it makes sense for a model like Strijd who has such a large fan base she had no trouble starting a channel.
+With more than 5.5 million Instagram followers, there are plenty of fans who want to learn more about Romee.